davidamichelson/DIV6700/schedule.md

 ### Wednesday, September 7: Lecture on Martyrdom and the Cult of the Saints
 *Primary Sources*

+Nota bene: Please be aware that these sources are accounts (fictional or otherwise) of violence including gendered/sexualized violence.

 - “Acts of Thecla.”
 In Bart Ehrman, ed., *Lost Scriptures: Books That Did Not Make It into the New Testament*, 113-122.
 New York: Oxford University Press, 2003. *(VLC)*
 - “The Passion of Saints Perpetua and Felicity.”
 In Thomas J. Heffernan, trans., *The Passion of Perpetua and Felicity*, 125-135.
 New York: Oxford University Press, 2012. *(VLC)*